Front Line Defenders: History

 The organisation was founded by Mary Lawlor, former director of the Irish Section of Amnesty International with a US$3 million donation from businessman and philanthropist Denis O'Brien.
 Front Line Defenders has Special Consultative Status with the United Nations Economic and Social Council, and has Observer Status with the African Commission on Human and Peoples' Rights.

+The organisation maintains regional representations in countries throughout Africa, Asia, North and South America, and the Middle East.
 In 2006 Front Line Defenders established a European Union office in Brussels.

-Front Line Defenders received the King Baudouin International Development Prize in 2007 and the United Nations Prize in the Field of Human Rights in 2018.
-On 3 July 2014, Lawlor was presented with the Order of Chevalier of the Legion of Honour by French Ambassador to Ireland, Mr Jean-Pierre Thebault, on behalf of the French government.

-Front Line Defenders' overall goal is to enable human rights defenders, as key agents of social change, to continue their work without the risk of harassment, intimidation or arrest.

-Notable work
+By 2007, Front Line Defenders operated 24-hour hotlines in 5 languages for those who felt their rights were being violated anywhere in the world.
+The organization received the King Baudouin International Development Prize in 2007.

+In 2018, the organization was one of four recipients of the United Nations Human Rights Award.

 In October 2021, Front Line Defenders found evidence that various Palestinian citizens belonging to human rights groups which had been outlawed by Israel, had been targeted by spyware made by the Israeli technology company, NSO Group.

 Front Line Defenders Award for Human Rights Defenders at Risk

 In 2005 this award was established, which according to the organisations website is awarded to a human rights defender "who through non-violent work, is courageously making an outstanding contribution to the promotion and protection of the human rights of others, often at great personal risk to themselves".
 The award brings international attention to its recipient's cause, and a cash prize.

-The recipients of this award since its inception are as follows: